BenNahum6/play-perfect-game-qa/tests/flows/game_flows_and_new_user_experience.md

-# Installation and Core Game Flow
+# Game flows and new user experience

 **Tested on:** 16.07.2025
 **Device:** Android S23 FE